 Working in Taiwan

-As of the last century Taiwan has exchanged its agrarian roots for electronic extensions to become a global player in the information technology and electronics game.
-The small nation is one of the world's largest producers of computer-related products, and it continues to pump funds and promote enterprise in technology-intensive industries.
+As of the last century, Taiwan has exchanged its agrarian roots for electronic extensions to become a global player in the information technology and electronics market.
+The small nation is a prolific producer of computer-related products, and it continues to promote enterprise in technology-intensive industries.

-As a result, many multinational firms, including over twenty of the top ICT companies in the world, have opened up branches in one of Taiwan's three major cities: Taipei, Kaohsiung and Taichung.
+As a result, many multinational firms, including over twenty of the top communication and technology companies in the world, have opened up branches in one of Taiwan's three major cities: Taipei, Kaohsiung and Taichung.

-Overall, though, the most common jobs for expats in Taiwan are related to the English language itself.
+Overall, though, the most common jobs for expats in Taiwan are related to the English language itself, including teaching and translation.

-The concept of "face", meaning essentially a person's/company's dignity and prestige, governs all actions and behaviour both in leisure and work culture in Taiwan.
-Expats should keep this in mind and realise that decisions are often made to give face, lose face or save face – not necessarily to act in the best interest of the business.
+The concept of "face", meaning a person's or company's dignity and prestige, governs all actions and behaviour both in leisure and work culture in Taiwan.
+Foreigners should keep this in mind and realise that decisions are often made to give face, lose face or save face – not necessarily to act in the best interest of the business.